speedyjeff/gemsofwar/gemsofwar.engine.ai/readme.md

 ![blue normalized](https://github.com/speedyjeff/gemsofwar/blob/master/images/blue-normalized.png)

-By normalizing to a 0-1 value based on the 255 value for each r,g,b using the + shape, and a decision tree regession is able to identify the shapes at ~97% accuracy.
+By normalizing to a 0-1 value based on the 255 value for each r,g,b using the + shape, and a decision tree regression is able to identify the shapes at ~97% accuracy.

 ### Training the model

 Three machine models were considered - [image classifier](https://en.wikipedia.org/wiki/Contextual_image_classification), [random tree forest](https://en.wikipedia.org/wiki/Random_tree), and [decision trees](https://en.wikipedia.org/wiki/Decision_tree).
-Based on accuracy and performance, the decision tree algorithm was choosen.
+Based on accuracy and performance, the decision tree algorithm was chosen.

 The model is trained using [OpenCV](https://opencv.org/) and the [OpenCVSharpv4](https://github.com/shimat/opencvsharp) adaptor for .NET.
 The input data is a 30 element float array of r,g,b elements normalized to 0.0-1.0 that represent the 10 pixels sampled from the gem image.

-This model is able to achieve a 99.02268210725726% prediction accuracy (as measured by R^2).
+This model can achieve a 99.02268210725726% prediction accuracy (as measured by R^2).

 Each individual label is also predicted >99%.